bgctw/UnionWrappers.jl/README.md

 [![Coverage](https://codecov.io/gh/bgctw/UnionWrappers.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/bgctw/UnionWrappers.jl)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-Reduces recompilation by wrapping type-parameter rich components.
+Reduces compilation by wrapping type-parameter-rich components.

 # Problem

-Julia recompiles functions for new types of inputs and input types change with type parameters.
-This leads to many recompilations, when using Types that store much informationin their type parameters.
+Julia recompiles functions for new argument types, and argument types change with type parameters.
+This leads to compiling many methods, when using types that store much informationin in their type parameters.

-E.g. When a function takes a NamedTuple argument, it will be recompiled for each new value with different names.
+For example, when a function takes a `NamedTuple` argument, it will be recompiled for each new value with different names.

-This package allows to pass arguments around at higher-level functions by wrapping them into types with fewer type information.
+This package aovids compilation by at higher-level functions by passing around arguments that are wrapped into types with fewer type information.
-Only when specific dispatch or runtime-performa is required at the lower-level functions, pass the unwrapped argument to the respective function.
+Only when specific dispatch or runtime-performa is required at the lower-level functions, pass the unwrapped argument can be passed.

 # Example

 ```
+using MethodAnalysis # to show compiled method instances

 using UnionWrappers
 function f_higher(w)
   # main functionality and dispatch independent of w